ncatlab/nlab-content/pages/6/5/1/6/26156/content.md

 \end{proof}

 \begin{remark}
-  The above theorem is often phrased as "... and the environment can be assumed to be in a pure stated".
+  The above theorem is often phrased as "... and the environment can be assumed to be in a pure state".
 But in fact the proof crucially uses the assumption that the environment is in a pure state.
 It is not clear that there is a proof that works more generally.

 In fact, if the environment is taken to be in the maximally mixed state, then the resulting quantum channels are called *noisy operations* or *[[unistochastic quantum channel|unistochastic quantum channels]]* and are not expected to exhaust all quantum channels.
 \end{remark}